gabeluci/gabeluci.github.io/_posts/2019-01-03-create-staticman-instance.md

 # {{page.category}}: {{page.title}}

-I wanted to create a commenting system for this site, but if I was going to do it, I was going to do it right.
-I had a few requirements:

-1. **Comments should be embedded** into the HTML of the page, not loaded by JavaScript.
-This is mostly for the sake of SEO: the comments can be indexed with the page.
-2. **Allow threads**, so it's clear that one person is replying to another.
-3. **Notify people** that someone replied to their comment.
-4. [GitHub Pages](https://pages.github.com/) (where this site is hosted) does not allow any Jekyll plugins (at least not if you want to let GitHub build the site), so **I didn't want any plugins**.
-5. **Moderate comments**: no matter how much "I am not a robot" logic you put on your page, there will still be people (likely manually) posting useless comments for the sole purpose of injecting a link to their website.

-After doing some research, I decided on [Staticman](https://staticman.net/), which works perfectly with GitHub Pages.
-It works through the GitHub API to commit new comments to your GitHub repository, which of course triggers a rebuild of your page and the new comment will be included in your page.
-If you prefer to moderate your comments, you can make it send pull requests that you have to approve.
-Although even if you don't moderate comments, each comment is stored as a separate file, so you can delete comments by just deleting that file.

-But nothing is easy, so obviously I had a ton of trouble setting this up:

-1. Staticman has a public API that anyone is free to use.
+I decided to use Staticman for comments on this site for reasons I described in [my other article]({% post_url 2019-01-04-staticman-comments-for-jekyll %}).
+Staticman has a public API that anyone is free to use.
 However, [it's in trouble](https://github.com/eduardoboucas/staticman/issues/222): so many people are using it that it has started to hit the maximum usage that the GitHub API allows.
 So I decided to create my own instance of Staticman.

+Of course, nothing is easy, so I had a ton of trouble setting it up.
+A couple issues I faced were:

-2. The VPS that I already have doesn't have much RAM.
-So little in fact that I couldn't run `npm install`.
+- The VPS that I already have doesn’t have much RAM.
+So little in fact that I couldn’t run `npm install`.
-3. A few settings that documentation glossed over, which I couldn't figure out how to populate properly.
+- A few settings that documentation glossed over, which I couldn’t figure out how to populate properly.

 So let me describe my adventure.
 Feel free to skip the sections that aren't relevant to you.